 - (a) Provide a timeline for the major steps of this research (e.g., (1) further formulation, (2) data collection, (3) analysis, (4) preliminary draft, and (5) journal submission or a corresponding scheme if doing theoretical work).
-If human subjects are involved, you may be required to obtain exemption or approval from the Institutional Review Board (IRB) at OSU.
+If human subjects are involved, you may be required to obtain exemption or approval from the Institutional Review Board (IRB) at your institution.
 This can be a lengthy process, but must be addressed. - (b) Who will conduct the research?
-Provide resumes of the principal investigator (main contact with the Center) and all the other investigators. - (c) Describe the extent of use of Graduate Student Assistants (GSA), or other student help.
-You are encouraged to engage doctoral students if it enhances their research careers.
-Funding of doctoral students will be decided after consulting with the appropriate department chair. - (d) Your coauthors may be drawn from other institutions.
-Compensation of coauthors from other institutions will be set on a comparable basis to that for Fisher faculty, except that benefits will not be covered. - (e) What are the anticipated costs associated with data?
+Provide resumes of the principal investigator (main contact with the Center) and all the other investigators. - (c) Your coauthors may be drawn from other institutions.
+Compensation of coauthors from other institutions will be set on a comparable basis to that used to support Fisher faculty for approved proposals, except that benefits will not be covered. - (d) What are the anticipated costs associated with data?
 Are the required data available through standard databases, and at what cost?
-If data must be collected, what are the steps you plan to take to collect data, and what are the anticipated costs? - (f) Is there related travel involved, including conferences where you seek feedback on your work?
+If data must be collected, what are the steps you plan to take to collect data, and what are the anticipated costs? - (e) Is there related travel involved, including conferences where you seek feedback on your work?
 Supplies?
-Other costs?

-(g) Provide line by line detailed breakdown of the anticipated costs.
-Funding requests for a proposal should not exceed \$100,000.
+Other costs? - (f) Provide line by line detailed breakdown of the anticipated costs.
+Total funding requests for a proposal should not exceed \$30,000.
 If total costs are in excess, note how the excess will be funded.